Thanks, Matt, for taking the time to write this thoughtful and sympathetic review. A few comments:

 So, I find it difficult not to think of his philosophy of organism as a species of panpsychism.
 It certainly isn't materialism, dualism, or idealism.
 The major difference between his panpsychism and most of the contemporary analytic renderings is his rejection of a substance-property in favor of a process-relational ontology.
 That really does make all the difference.

 3. Steiner is interesting to me as an exemplar of what a science that took its human embodiment seriously would look like.
-Yes it gets weird very quickly, and the religion that has built up around his claims creates an unhelpful distraction from the phenomenological and practice methods he developed.
+Yes it gets weird very quickly, and the religion that has built up around his claims creates an unhelpful distraction from the phenomenological and practical methods he developed.
 What happens when psychospiritual life is no longer considered an extraneous and epiphenomenal addition to mechanically explained causal nature, but becomes fully consonant and coextensive with physical process itself?
-I cannot even begin to evaluate most of Steiner's specific claims about the evolutionary history of humanity and the universe; but I have a sneaking suspicion that post-bifurcation science is inevitably going to seem very weird while we're still waking up from a centuries-long dream and have yet to rub the Cartesian crust from our eyes.
+I cannot even begin to evaluate many of Steiner's specific claims about the evolutionary history of humanity and the universe; but I have a sneaking suspicion that post-bifurcation science is inevitably going to seem very weird while we're still waking up from a centuries-long dream and have yet to rub the Cartesian crust from our eyes.

 4. I realize this is a controversial claim.
 I appreciate your willingness to indulge me on it.
 I guess I don't know what the criteria might be allowing us to determine that the heliocentric model is superior to the geocentric.
 Superior in what respects?
 In terms of predicting the location of the planets, Ptolemy’s geocentric model remained more accurate than Copernicus’ heliocentric model until Kepler and Newton updated his math.
 Modern planetarium projectors (invented in the 1920s by a company in Jena, Germany) continue to reproduce Ptolemy’s deferents and epicycles with their internal gears and motors.
 No doubt Ptolemy's model couldn't have helped us take a single step into outer space to land men on the Moon or rovers on Mars.
 But some future physics might make our quaint modified Newtonian and relativistic conceptions of mass, space, and motion seem just as silly as Ptolemy's circus of circles.
 The point is there are various criteria we might apply here.
 My concern is really just that truly getting over the blind spot would entail taking very seriously Husserl's admittedly back of the envelope claim that "earth, the original ark, does not move."
 No embodied phenomenological sense can be made of the image of the solar system most people with textbook understandings of astronomy have in their minds.
 That's a problem if we hope to feel more at home down here as earthlings.